hoanthien2017/Employee_absenteeism_analysis/my_queries.md

 |Diseases of the respiratory system|	25|4|
 </details>

-3-- absence time by age group
+3-- Absence time by age group
 ```sql
 select
 	case